snyk/kubernetes-monitor/snyk-monitor/README.md

 helm repo add snyk-charts https://snyk.github.io/kubernetes-monitor/
 ```

-Run the following command to launch the Snyk monitor in your cluster:
+Run the following command to launch the Snyk monitor in your cluster.
+If your Kubernetes cluster uses PodSecurityPolicies you will also need to set `use_psp` to `true`.

 ```shell
 helm upgrade --install snyk-monitor snyk-charts/snyk-monitor --namespace snyk-monitor --set clusterName="Production cluster"